The Access Model: A 1:1 Framework For Teaching With Technology

-Stumbling on a full-on replica of Manhattan built with Minecraft, the Sistine Chapel built through The Sandbox pixel art, or a YouTube channel dedicated to random acts of kindness can provide students models living and thinking they may not have ever seen before, building background knowledge and possibility.
+Stumbling on a full-on replica of Manhattan built with Minecraft (see below), the Sistine Chapel built through The Sandbox pixel art, or a YouTube channel dedicated to random acts of kindness can provide students models living and thinking they may not have ever seen before, building background knowledge and possibility.

 Piece 4: Students have access to personalized feedback